-- What is the impetus for the legislation to be introduced?
+- ▶ What is the impetus for the legislation to be introduced?
 What perceived problem is being addressed?
 Often, coaching is casually tossed in legislation pertaining to psychology either due to ignorance of the profession or at the request of psychologists.
 If we need to be regulated, they reason, then coaches do too.
 ICF advocacy has consistently distinguished between psychology and coaching. - There is ample time built in the legislative process for citizen input.
 Lawmakers genuinely want to hear from you.
 Passing unpopular legislation is not a recipe for reelection.

-Section 5: How to Influence Members of Parliament
+Section 5: How to Influence Your Members of the Brazilian Parliament